SAP-samples/btp-terraform-mooc-terra1/units/unit_2_2/README.md

    TODO Picture

-   This looks like what we want to achive right?
+   This looks like what we want to achieve right?
 We stored this plan using the `-out` parameter.

-1. We apply the stored plan anc finally create our first resource on SAP BTP via the command:
+1. We apply the stored plan and finally create our first resource on SAP BTP via the command:

    ```bash
    terraform apply "unit21.out"